-Shanta Lee is an artist who works in different mediums as a photographer, writer across genres and is a public intellectual whose work has been widely featured.
-Her major exhibition, Dark Goddess: An Exploration of the Sacred Feminine.
-The multimedia exhibition which includes her photographs, her short film, interviews with the models, and items selected by Shanta Lee from within the Fleming Museum's collection is currently on view at the Fleming Museum of Art and is a started off as an initial idea and inquiry: Who or what is the Goddess when she is allowed to misbehave?
+Shanta Lee's multimedia exhibition, Dark Goddess: An Exploration of the Sacred Feminine, which features her short film, interviews, and photography, and other items selected by Shanta Lee from within the Fleming Museum's collection, is currently on view at the Fleming Museum of Art.
+Dark Goddess started with an initial idea and inquiry: Who or what is the Goddess when she is allowed to misbehave?
 Who is the Goddess when she is allowed to expand beyond bearer of life, nurturer, and all of the other boxes that we confine women to within our society?
 Dark Goddess is a mix of ethnography, cultural anthropology, an exploration of the sacred feminine, and a co-creation with each of the individuals featured.

 Other Ways to Learn About Shanta Lee

-Art in the Time of COVID: Shanta Lee Gander Vermont Arts Council
+Art in the Time of COVID: Shanta Lee Vermont Arts Council

 Art Review: 'I AM…' Seven Days

 Peoples, Places and the History of Words (Brattleboro Words Project) Vermont Public

 DiverseArt from a Diverse Place ARTstravaganza Showcases the Work of

 Windham County's Eclecticand Creative Art Scene The Commons

 From Ghetto to Granola: A Talk About Racism Vermont Public Radio with Jane Lindholm and Ric Cengeri